panta82/node_argument_parsers/article.md

 ![](static/optionator.png)

+#### Thoughts

-- Big minus right away: the library doesn't support commands.
-I ended up triggering my server using switches.
+- Big minus out of the gate: optionator doesn't support commands.
+I ended up triggering my server using the `--serve` switch.
+Unfortunately, that means there is no separation of the `port` argument from the eval command.

 - It doesn't support counting of joined flags.
 I had to use `--dd` instead of `-dd`.

 - I had to add a lot of custom help text to `prepend` and `append` to make help text look decent (but not great).

-- It will indeed try to correct the argument, but I personally find it more useful to direct users towards the -h flag.
+- It will indeed try to correct mistyled switches, but I personally find it more useful to direct users towards the `--help` flag.

 - The library has a lot of fiddly options, but they feel like they've been added to fill some specific use case the author had, and are not overly useful in a general sense.

+#### Conclusion

-##### Optionator is a minor library with "the one thing" to try and raise it above the crowd (validation stuff).
+Optionator is a minor library with "the one thing" to try and raise it above the crowd (validation stuff).
 Unfortunately, I don't find its "one thing" particularly useful, at least for the way I do things.

-## Sywac
+### Sywac

 `sywac` | [![github](static/github.png)](https://github.com/sywac/sywac) &nbsp; [![npm](static/npm.png)](https://www.npmjs.com/package/sywac)
 |-----|----|